The Great Buck Howard: Reception

 The Great Buck Howard received generally positive reviews.
 Rotten Tomatoes reported that 71% of critics gave it positive reviews based on 94 reviews, with an average score of 6.40/10.
 The website's critics consensus reads: "By turns fluffy and biting, this show biz comedy is given girth by comic heavyweight John Malkovich and made all the more charming by Emily Blunt."
 The film was released to the general public on March 20, 2009, grossing $750,000 in total.
-It was run in 55 theaters, equaling to an average of $2,091 per theater.
+It was run in 55 theaters.
 The worldwide gross stands at $900,689.